-New technologies have had a major impact on the operational environment and cultural landscape of parliaments.
+New technologies are having a major impact on the operational environment and cultural landscape of parliaments.
 A parliament that harnesses the power of new digital tools can now connect with those it represents in ways that were hard to imagine just a few years ago.
-The internal systems within parliaments are stronger and the processes they use, while still challenged, are steadily improving.
-Social networks are important tools, allowing citizens to engage more easily with members and parliaments.
+The internal systems within parliaments are stronger and the processes they use are being transformed.
+Social networks and open data are important tools, allowing citizens to engage more effectively with members and parliaments.

 - strategic planning of digital tools and services;

 - parliamentary openness, open standards and open data;